wbabik/Practical_computing/Class_7/Class_7.md

 We know already bash variables.
 Here a bit more about variables in R.
 Until you name something it does not exist in a computer memory!
-Any result of the execution of a command within the console perishes when the calculation is finished, unless you assign it variable.
+Any result of the execution of a command within the console perishes when the calculation is finished, unless you assign it to a variable.
 So, roughly speaking, named objects within the computer memory are called “variables”.
 You can create one by using arrows (assignment symbol) in the following manner:

 `variable_name <- object_to_be_assigned`

 You can easily recall the value of the variable later on by typing its name.
-The assignment operation is common and handy a keyboard shortcut
+The assignment operation is common and there’s a handy keyboard shortcut <kbd>Alt</kbd>+<kbd>-</kbd>.
-<kbd>Alt</kbd>+<kbd>-</kbd>exists.

 #### Exercise 7

 Assign `5` to a variable, giving it any name you want.
-Then type the name in console and press <kbd>Enter</kbd> Expected result:
+Then type the name in console and press <kbd>Enter</kbd>.
+Expected result:

     [1] 5